A beginners guide to using the water bath canning / preserving method. Equipment needed, why it is important and how to do it!

 Note: It is important to use a tested recipe when it comes to water bath canning.
 This is to make sure that the food in the jar has a high enough acidity level to be processed and stored safely.
 Before starting, read through the recipe and instructions and ensure you follow guidelines for preparation, jar size, preserving method, and processing time.

-This is the method that I follow from the Ball Canning website
+This is the method that I follow based on information from my Ball Canning book.

 Step 1.
 Fill stockpot or water bath canner at least half-full with water.
 Cover and get it simmering - you will need enough water in the pot to cover the jars by 1 inch once they are in there.